MintTeaNeko/BnSModules/modules/AnimationModule/README.md

 AnimationJsons folder needs to be place in `BladeAndSorcery_Data/StreamingAssets/Mods`.

-The dll needs to be inside the mod's folder.
+The dll needs to be inside the mod's folder `BladeAndSorcery_Data/StreamingAssets/Mods/{Your mod's name}`.

 the animation data Json is structured like so